 However, the initiative is seldom enough to overcome playing out of position against another good player whose range beats you.
 Thus, when you 3-bet your goal is to get your opponent to fold.

 Now let's look at the flat-call.
 There are several plus sides to smooth-calling.
 The main drawback of course is that you let your opponent take the lead in the hand.

 On the plus side, you keep the pot small with a potentially dominated hand.
 Also your opponent will continue with the bulk of his range.

 If his button-raising range is something like AA-22, A-Ks, 4-5s, A-Ko-6-7o, Axs, A-To-A-6o, K-Jo-T-8o, Q-9s-9-7s (most TAG's button ranges are similar), you're actually ahead of his range.

-By smooth-calling you allow him to continue with his entire range, as opposed to three-betting, which lets him define his range to one that beats you.
+By smooth-calling you allow him to continue with his entire range, as opposed to 3-betting, which lets him define his range to one that beats you.
 Another positive of calling is if the flop comes ace-high, he'll continue his aggression with many worse aces than yours.

 If you 3-bet, he calls and the board comes ace-high you'll often find yourself out-kicked at showdown.
-By flat-calling you get your opponent to continue with worse hands than he would if you were to three-bet him, and you get to keep the pot small for when you're behind.
+By flat-calling you get your opponent to continue with worse hands than he would if you were to 3-bet him, and you get to keep the pot small for when you're behind.

 What you give up is your initiative in the hand.
-And in the end, the EV of calling versus three-betting is fairly close.
+And in the end, the EV of calling versus 3-betting is fairly close.
 What you give up in post-flop EV by 3-betting is made up all the times you win the hand before the flop.

-What you give up in EV by not three-betting pre-flop is made up each time you flop a better hand than him and see a showdown.
+What you give up in EV by not 3-betting pre-flop is made up each time you flop a better hand than him and see a showdown.
 Each side has its positives and negatives, with neither one showing a great advantage over the other.